 Place Value with Numbers to 1,000 & Money

 Students extend their place value knowledge to 1,000 and use this knowledge to represent and compare three-digit numbers.
-Students are also introduced to money, identifying coins and their value, and determining the value of coin collections.
+Students are also introduced to money, determining the value of coin collections and solving word problems involving money.

 Math